This Is the Least Popular Fast-Food Burger

 We recently threw McDonald's and Wendy's in a boxing ring to find out which joint wins when it comes to offering the healthiest menu items.
 And despite Mickey D's healthier options, 38% of people seem to prefer the red-headed gal.

-You’ve heard the chant: “Pizza, pizza!”
+You've heard the chant: "Pizza, pizza!"
 But only 37% of survey respondents are willing to cry out for Little Caesars.
-Makes sense, since ordering their hot-n-ready pies one-too-many times can definitely help you pack on the pounds.
+Makes sense, because ordering their hot-n-ready pies one-too-many times can help you pack on the pounds.